mrandrewpettit/shader_library/README.md

  > NOTE: Therefore, renderers will generally need an environment variable that points to both the general and their renderer specific bin folder.
 This is why `RMAN_SHADERPATH` requires two paths.

+### Arnold for Maya Library Structure
+- Compiled Shader:
+	- Example name: simpleShader.dll
+- Metadata File:
+	- Name must be the same as the compiled shader, e.g. simpleShader.dll
+	- Lives in the same folder as the compiled shader
+- Template File:
+	- file name and class name should follow this pattern, respectively, %ShaderName%Template.py and AE%ShaderName%Template

 ### Environment
 - `RFM_SITE_PATH` dir maya looks at for oso files at startup